 (public_html folder)

 Locate the file(s) you want to upload.
-To select one or more files use either the Shift key (selects a group of adjacent files), or hold down the Control key and select files you want to upload by clicking on each file individually.
+To select one or more files use either the Shift key (selects a group of adjacent files), or hold down the Control key and select files you want to upload by selecting each file individually.

 Click the ‘Upload’ button to begin transferring files from your computer to your server …